Ants may be tiny creatures, but they have a lot more to them than meets the eye.

 So, let’s look at these twenty interesting facts about ants!

-- Some species of ant have no need for males.
-The species Mycocepurus Smithii, are completely made up of females.
+Some species of ant have no need for males.
+The species Mycocepurus Smithii is completely made up of females.
 Their queens are able to reproduce clones and do not need to reproduce normally.

-- Ants are pretty tough.
+Ants are pretty tough.
 They have survived one mass extinction event already.
-About 65 million years ago when the Cretaceous-Paleogene extinction event happened, the collision between the earth and a large heavenly body ended the age of the dinosaurs, but spread ant specimen across the globe.
-This even, in a way, only made the ants stronger.
+About 65 million years ago, when the Cretaceous-Paleogene extinction event happened, the collision between the earth and a large heavenly body ended the age of the dinosaurs but spread ant specimen across the globe.
+This event, in a way, only made the ants stronger.

-- Army ants do not have permanent homes and farm like other ants, but instead they gather food during periods of migration.
+Army ants do not have permanent homes and farms like other ants; instead, they gather food during periods of migration.

-The human brain consists of 10,000 million brain cells and an ant brain has 250,00 brain cells.
-40,000 ant brains all together could make up for one human brain.
+The human brain consists of 10,000 million brain cells, and an ant brain has 250,00 brain cells.
+40,000 ant brains altogether could make up for one human brain.

-- Ants can form super-colonies that can stretch for miles.
-Ant colonies have their own chemical profiles that helps ants determine if an ant is part of the colony or a stranger.
-An example of a super-colony, where ants sharing the same chemical profile cover a wide area, would be the Argentine ants.
+Ants can form super-colonies that can stretch for miles.
+Ant colonies have their own chemical profiles that help ants determine if an ant is part of the colony or a stranger.
+An example of a super-colony, where ants sharing the same chemical profile covers a wide area, would be the Argentine ants.
 These ants inhabit every continent in the world except Antarctica.